alexbaltman/ServiceLab/docs/index.rst

 Welcome to ServiceLab
 =====================
-Stack is a ServiceLab command line interface that is designed to automate everyday development tasks.
-It is created by the Cisco Cloud Services' SDLC team to help facilitate various systems processes such as creating repos, listing sites, and creating environments.

-We recommend that you get started with :ref:Installation' and then head over to :ref:'Quickstart'.
-Besides the *Quickstart*, there is also a more detailed :ref:'Tutorial' that shows how to execute common commands.
+Servicelab simplifies and streamlines the developer's workflow.

 **Use Cases**

-- Development environments are sparase.
-- Developing through the pipeline can be time consuming.
-- Environment stability is low and it's difficult to determine where to code.
-- There needs to be an environment where we can bootstrap a service framework.
+- There needs to be an environment where we can bootstrap a service seamlessly.
 - Manging the processes and artifacts requires too many resources from SDLC.
+- We need to work better together to streamline our operations.
+- We need to automate repetitive tasks like provisioning, testing, and deployment.
+- There is too much complexity for new developers.
+We need one clear platform to begin work.

 **Features**

-- Streamlines the development workflow into the command line
+- Streamlines the development workflow into the Stack CLI.
-- Automates the deploy of a new environment
+- Automates the deployment of a new environment.
-- Creates a repo in Gerrit with the ability to review others
+- Creates a repo in Gerrit and allows you to review it.
-- Describes sites and environments
+- Describes the infrastructure of CCS-data sites and environments.
-- Spin up Vagrant development environments and test
+- Spins up Vagrant dev environments.
-- ...much More!
+- ...much more

 .. include:: contents.rst.inc

 If you can't find the information you're looking for, have a look at the index or try to find it using the search function:

 :ref:`genindex`

 :ref:`search`